 Obviously then, these dates, calculated from the mtDNA analysis, must match the presupposed evolutionary time scale since the calculation is based on this presupposition.
 The circularity of this method is inconsistent with good scientific methodology and is worthless as far as independent predictive value is concerned.
 The “mitochondrial clock” theory was and still is, basically, a theory within a theory in that it has no independent predictive power outside of the overarching theory of evolution.
 It is surprising, then, that scientists did not catch this inherent flaw earlier.
 Interestingly enough though, this flaw in reasoning was not detected for many years and perhaps would have remained undetected for much longer if more direct mutation-rate analyses had not been done.

 Eventually, however, scientists who study known historical families and their genetic histories (or pedigrees), started questioning the mutation rates that were based on evolutionary phylogenetic assumptions.
 These scientists were “stunned” to find that the mutation rate was in fact much higher than previously thought.
-In fact it was about 20 times higher at around one mutation every 25 to 40 generations (about 500 to 800 years for humans).
+In fact, it was about 20 times higher at around one mutation every 25 to 40 generations (about 500 to 800 years for humans).
 It seems that in this section of the control region for mtDNA, which has about 610 base pairs, humans typically differ from one another by about 18 mutations.
 By simple mathematics, it follows that modern humans share a common ancestor some 300 generations back in time.
 If one assumes a typical generation time of about 20 years, this places the date of the common ancestor at around 6,000 years before present (Jeanson, 2015).
 But how could this be?!
 Thomas Parsons seemed just as mystified.
-Consider his following comments published April of 1997, in the journal Nature Genetics:
+Consider his following comments published in April of 1997, in the journal Nature Genetics:

 “The rate and pattern of sequence substitutions in the mitochondrial DNA (mtDNA) control region (CR) is of central importance to studies of human evolution and to forensic identity testing.
 Here, we report a direct measurement of the intergenerational substitution rate in the human CR.
 We compared DNA sequences of two CR hypervariable segments from close maternal relatives, from 134 independent mtDNA lineages spanning 327 generational events.
 Ten substitutions were observed, resulting in an empirical rate of 1/33 generations, or 2.5/site/Myr.
 This is roughly twenty-fold higher than estimates derived from phylogenetic analyses.
 This disparity cannot be accounted for simply by substitutions at mutational hot spots, suggesting additional factors that produce the discrepancy between very near-term and long-term apparent rates of sequence divergence.
 The data also indicate that extremely rapid segregation of CR sequence variants between generations is common in humans, with a very small mtDNA bottleneck.
 These results have implications for forensic applications and studies of human evolution.